-Additionally, OneDrive’s “camera upload” feature can generate duplicate photos and videos.
+Also, the OneDrive app’s “Camera upload” feature may generate duplicate photos and videos.

-OneDrive itself can’t deal with the existing exact duplicates in your account.
-It would be very time-consuming and tedious to get rid of them one by one by hand.
+OneDrive itself can’t detect the duplicate files that already exist in your account.
+It’d be time-consuming and tedious to get rid of them one by one by hand.
 The easiest way is to use OneDrive duplicate finder software.
 Below you will find how to use such software on PC and Mac.

 The software I use is Cisdem Duplicate Finder.
-It can help you easily find and remove all types of duplicate files (such as duplicate photos) on computer’s hard drive, external hard drive, USB flash drive, OneDrive and more.
+It can help you easily find and remove all types of duplicate files on computer’s hard drive, external hard drive, USB flash drive, OneDrive and more.

-1. On your Windows PC, install and set up the official OneDrive app to sync files between OneDrive and computer.
-Please see this tip for instructions and important information.
+1. On your Windows PC, install and set up the OneDrive app to sync files between OneDrive and computer.
+(Please see this tip for instructions and important information.)

 2. Download and install Cisdem Duplicate Finder.
 Open the software.

-3. From File Explorer, drag one or multiple OneDrive folders (or the main OneDrive folder) into the software.
+3. From File Explorer, drag one or multiple specific folders in OneDrive (or the main OneDrive folder) into the software.